 Every summer I enjoy seeing early releases of the latest version of Apple's iOS, coming to understand their changes to the iCloud, and having the opportunity to write about our support for these newer versions.

 Each year's a little different.
 Sometimes the changes to iOS and its backup formats are profound.
 There are plenty of interesting components coming in iOS 12.
-In particular I've been fascinated by Screen Time and the greater protection that macOS applies to backups.
+In particular, I've been fascinated by Screen Time and the greater protection that macOS applies to backups.

 Apple are consistently acting in the best interests of their users.
 It is gratifying to be operating in an ecosystem that is driven by a company with the right model and the right instincts around privacy and protection of user data.

 We've been pleased to see the personal protection and security enhancements that iOS 12 promises: enhanced two-factor authentication (2FA), reduced ad tracking, greater protection for local backups, improved strong password suggestion, and lockdown of physical access to unattended devices.
-More is being done to encourage users to enable 2FA, which is hugely effective tool for user protection.
+More is being done to encourage users to enable 2FA, which is a hugely effective tool for user protection.